 We had a really great time in Sri Lanka, like I said at the start of this post: it’s a really varied country!
 We covered a lot of ground in 1 month, but there is still much more to see.
 We didn’t go to the East coast of Sri Lanka as it was monsoon season at the time of our visit (February 2017).
 Perhaps another time…

 Anyway, below you can download a table with the transport information and a table with the activities listed in this itinerary.
+If you have less time available to explore Sri Lanka, also check out this 2-week itinerary by my friend Sarah!

 Enjoy your trip to Sri Lanka!